Expanding EPS Recycling to Curbside Recycling Program

 The most direct method of EPS recycling in residential areas is the curbside recycling program, which places special EPS recycling bins on the side of the road, and there are even incentive recycling policies in some places.

-As far as I know, East Gippsland Shire Council, which located in Australia began to recycle EPS waste in 2018, the council purchased a M-C50 EPS densifier form INTCO recycling and set up a number of collection units for local residents to drop their EPS waste.
+As far as I know, East Gippsland Shire Council, which located in Australia began to recycle EPS waste, the council purchased a GREENMAX EPS densifier M-C50 form INTCO recycling and set up a number of collection units for local residents to drop their EPS waste.

 Curbside recycling program is a great way to accumulate resources, because regenerated EPS is in high demand for frames, hangers, interiors, surfboards and other products.
 At present, the supply of recycled EPS cannot keep up with the demand, which requires us to strengthen the recycling of EPS foam.